 Master's (M.S. and I.U.G.)
-Information Sciences and Technology
+Informatics

-The Master's in Information Sciences and Technology
+The Master's in Informatics

 In the master's program, you are expected to engage more deeply in an intellectual conversation with research and science than what you would normally do as part of an undergraduate degree.
 The degree typically opens up advanced career opportunities, both in industry or as preparation for a Ph.D.
 As an M.S. or I.U.G. student, you will take many of the same courses as the Ph.D. students, and have the option to produce a thesis worthy of publication or a scholarly paper that could be submitted to a conference.
-The M.S. program is designed to be completed in two years.
+The M.S. program is available to be completed in one year or two years.

 On the following pages, you will find useful information about how our master's program is structured, and a description of the expectations we have for our graduate students.
-In addition, this Handbook provides details of the University and College policies and procedures that will govern your time here at Penn State.
+In addition, this Handbook provides details of the university and college policies and procedures that will govern your time here at Penn State.